Alvii-1/TemplateCPP/README.md

-I built this template with the idea of a minimal CUDA setup.
+I built this template with the idea of a minimal C++ project setup.
 Just CMake and C++.
 Feel free to re-use for your own project, its pretty barebones by design.

 ## How to compile and run the project: